-6.4.2 If any solid fuel stoves are installed, and if the very accommodation space, is a carbon monoxide ala accommodation space(s) as the solid fuel stove(s) rm provided within the same A/R Identify the presence of any solid fuel stove and whether berths are present within any accommodation space.
+6.4.2 If any solid fuel stoves are installed, and if the vessel has berths present within any accommodation space, is a carbon monoxide alarm provided within the same accommodation space(s) as the solid fuel stove(s)?

+Identify the presence of any solid fuel stove and whether berths are present within any accommodation space.

 If any solid fuel stove(s) and berths within any accommodation space(s) are present, check for the presence and location of carbon monoxide alarm(s).

-All vessels having one or more solid fur stove(s) installed, and where berths an present within one or more accommo space(s), must be provided with a cark monoxide alarm within each accommo space that contains a solid fuel stove. re dation bon
+All vessels having one or more solid fuel stove(s) installed, and where berths are present within one or more accommodation space(s), must be provided with a carbon monoxide alarm within each accommodation space that contains a solid fuel stove.

-Applicability - 6.4.2 is an Advice check for privately owned and managed vessels, but is a mandatory Requirement for hire boats.
+Applicability -6.4.2 is an Advice check for privately owned and managed vessels, but is a mandatory Requirement for hire boats.